apptainer/singularity-userdocs/singularity_and_docker.rst

 The ``build`` command of Singularity allows (e.g., development) sandbox containers to be converted into (e.g., production) read-only SIF containers, and vice-versa.
 Consult the :ref:`Build a container <build-a-container>` documentation for the details.

-Implicit in the above command-line interactions is use of pre-built public images from the Docker Hub.
-To make use of pre-built **private** images from the Docker Hub, authentication is required.
+Implicit in the above command-line interactions is use of public images from the Docker Hub.
+To make use of **private** images from the Docker Hub, authentication is required.
 Available means for authentication were described above.
 Use of environment variables is functionally equivalent for Singularity ``build`` as it is for ``pull``; see :ref:`Authentication via Environment Variables <sec:authentication_via_environment_variables>` above.
 For purely interactive use, authentication can be added to the ``build`` command as follows:

 .. code-block:: none